 But Gabriel is more than just a musician.
 He has also been a passionate supporter of human rights for many years, founding the organisation WITNESS which distributes digital cameras as a way to combat discrimination and abuse.

-I've been listening to Holdsworth for a long time - the first time I really noticed his playing was on the Bruford album "One of a Kind" and I was hooked, right from that first listen.
+I've been listening to Holdsworth since the 1970s - the first time I really noticed his playing was on the Bruford album "One of a Kind" and I was hooked, right from that first listen.
 I've collected as much of his work as I can find; not just the albums published under his own name (if you're in to seriously good guitar work you have to get copies of IOU and Atavachron at the very least), but also his guest appearances on albums by artists as diverse as Level 42 (Guaranteed), UK (UK), and Stanley Clarke (If this bass could only talk).
 I also have a copy of "Reaching for the Uncommon Chord" book kicking around somewhere, but sadly I've come to the conclusion that I will never, ever be able to play a decent rendition of the music in it...
 It's not just the fact that he's so much more talented than I will ever be, either.
 I'm just not physically capable of playing the music he can play.
 He has the most phenomenal reach for chords - his hands are like shovels.

 I saw him play live a couple of times in the 1980s, but then concert appearances over here hit a dry spell.
 I still bought his albums religiously when they came out (and I always will) but Mr. H had moved to California and was concentrating on work in the United States.
 Then when I found out that Allan Holdsworth was going to be playing the Jazz Cafe in London at the end of October 1997 I was kicking myself; with my typical sense of timing, I was in San Francisco...